Addaian/phealth/README.md

 R3 reports, not copied.
 The LLM is constrained to surveyor-RFI register and explicit absence-language for negative findings.

-Beyond IP: deterministic levels are *reproducible* — reviewers who re-run the demo get the same recommendation.
+Beyond IP: deterministic levels are *reproducible* — anyone re-running the demo gets the same recommendation.
 The cache layer (keyed by `(patient_id, evidence_hash, model_version)`) makes the response **byte- identical** on repeat POSTs even though Claude itself is not bit-stable.